CS

 Feature Showdown

-The MG U9 features a 12.3-inch touchscreen paired with a 12.3-inch digital dash, while the GWM Cannon Alpha gets a 12.3-inch display.
+The MG U9 features a 12.3-inch touchscreen paired with a 12.3-inch digital dash, while the GWM Cannon Alpha gets a 12.3-inch display and 12.3-inch instruments.
 Apple CarPlay and Android Auto are standard across both.

 The MG U9 stands out with wireless Apple CarPlay/Android Auto that you will not find on the GWM Cannon Alpha.
 The GWM Cannon Alpha counters with Apple CarPlay and power tailgate.
 Which feature set matters more depends on your daily routine and priorities.